-- Whether Respondent has violated CFP Board's Code and Standards since the issuance of the DEC's Order, or engaged in a prior violation of CFP Board's Code and Standards that previously was unknown to CFP Board; - b.
-Whether and how Respondent has taken actions that are designed to prevent the circumstances that resulted in discipline; - c.
+- a.
+Whether Respondent has violated CFP Board's Code and Standards since the issuance of the DEC's Orderorder, or engaged in a prior violation of CFP Board's Code and Standards that previously was unknown to CFP Board; - b.
+Whether and how Respondent has taken actions that are designed to prevent the circumstances that resulted in disciplinea sanction from reoccurring in the future; - c.
 Whether and how Respondent has integrated the Code and Standards in Respondent's practice; and - d.
-Whether Respondent has submitted positive letters of reference from current clients, supervisors, colleagues, or other professionals concerning the circumstances that resulted in discipline or the Respondent's character.
+Whether Respondent has submitted positive letters of reference from current clients, supervisors, colleagues, or other professionals concerning the circumstances that resulted in disciplinea sanction or the Respondent's character.; and - e.
+13 Any other factors the DEC determines are relevant to Respondent's circumstances.